dafny-lang/dafny/docs/StyleGuide/Style-Guide.md

 }
 ```

-In this case, if you want to shorten the module name, import it with a shorthand name.
+In this case, if you want to shorten the module name, import the module with a shorthand name.
 ```dafny
 import M = MyModuleWithACumbersomeName import Y = YourModuleWithACumbersomeName